 There are no fillers, artificial flavorings, or preservatives in any of the meals, and all ingredient lists are surprisingly short.

 Each recipe comes with a breakdown of the full ingredient list.
 I took a closer look at the beef recipe, which is one of Ollie’s most popular options.
-The full recipe of Ollie's fresh beef recipe
+Ingredients list for the Fresh Beef recipe

 This recipe provides 1540 calories per kilo and meets all the nutritional levels for dogs, as established by the AAFCO.